woodpjames/CS1632_Spring2021/exercises/Supplement1/README.md

-Note how when I create ASAN instrumented binaries (e.g. stack_overflow.asan, stack_pointer_return.asan, ...), I pass the -fsanitize=address compiler option to clang.
+Note how when I create ASAN instrumented binaries (e.g. stack_overflow.asan, stack_pointer_return.asan, ...), I pass the -fsanitize=address compiler option to gcc.
 You need to pass it to both the compilation stage and the linking stage.

-Also note how when I create TSAN instrumented binaries (e.g. datarace.tsan) I pass the -fsanitize=thread compiler option to clang.
+Also note how when I create TSAN instrumented binaries (e.g. datarace.tsan) I pass the -fsanitize=thread compiler option to gcc.
 You need to pass it to both the compilation stage and the linking stage.

-The same goes for -fsanitize=thread for TSAN instrumented binaries.

 ## Testing ASLR (Address Space Layout Randomization)